peterchibunna/LivePollView/README.md

 At the moment, we're using sqlite for portability.
 For production, we'll move to a RDBMS, like MySQL, PostgreSQL, etc.

-We need to install the spatial extension depending on your Operating System
+We need to install the spatial extension (Geospatial Data Abstraction Library)(`gdal`) depending on your Operating System

 Ubuntu: `$ sudo apt install gdal-bin libgdal-dev`<br>
 Windows: <br>